k-mehalingam/Graph_based_Network_Representation/README.md

 6. repeat steps from 3 to 5 until the destination node is extracted from the min heap.
 7. once the destination value is extracted, end the algorithm and call the trace_path function to print the path with the final distance computed.
 ##### Time Complexity
-The time complexity of the Djikstra's shortest path algorithm is O(V + ElogV).
+The time complexity of the Dijkstra's shortest path algorithm is O(V + ElogV).
 Since all the vertices are visited a mininum of one time it takes O(V) and for every edge it traverses we use a flag to check if a vertex has been visisted or not, which uses a time of O(E logV).
-Hence the total Time complexity to find the shortest path using Djikstra's is O(V + ElogV).
+Hence the total Time complexity to find the shortest path using Dijkstra's is O(ElogV) where V is the number of vertices and E is the number of edges in the graph.
+Total Time Calculation.
+1. Time taken to insert all the vertices and building the min heap is O(V), where V is the number of Vertices in the graph.
+2. Time to extract min value from the min heap takes O(logV) time.
+3. The extract min happens a maximum of E times, where E is the number of edges in the graph.
+Hence the time taken for extraction is O(ElogV).
+4. The total time taken for running Dijkstras algorithm is O((V+E)logV).

 #### Reachability Algorithm:
 This algorithm is used to find the list of vertices that are reachable from a given vertex.
 This algorithms basically makes use of the Breath First Search Algorithm to find the list of reachable vertices from a given vertex.
 Hence we run the BFS for all the vertices that are present in the graph.